bgreengo/stopsito-sam/README.md

 ![](./animations/banner.png)

 ## Description
-"Sto Psito" is Greek restaurant located in [Kefalonia, Greece](https://goo.gl/maps/rGNRG2g3ZwP2).
+"Sto Psito" is a Greek restaurant located in [Kefalonia, Greece](https://goo.gl/maps/rGNRG2g3ZwP2).
 First opened in 1990, is still a favourite among locals as well as tourists.

 Last year, the website had:
 - Hundreds of unique visitors every month,